mozilla/skywriter/docs/pluginguide/keymapping.html.markdown

 of the `regex` property in this example corresponds to the regex `/dd$/` (matched against the contents of the buffer).

+## Command arguments ##

+It's possible to use the `regex` property to extract arguments that are passed to commands:

+    :::js
+    {
+        "regex":    "([0-9]*)j",
+        "exec":     "vim moveDown",
+        "params": [
+            {
+                "name":     "n",
+                "match":    1,
+                "type":     "number",
+                "defaultValue":     1
+            }
+        ]
+    },

+Let the *keyboard buffer* be "10j", then the `regex` will match.
+The part of the RegExp to match the number - ([0-9]\*) - is grouped.
+Grouped parts of a RegExp can be used as arguments.
+The arguments/params to pass to the command are defined within the `params` section. `name` specifies the name of the argument. `type` can be "*number*" or "*text*". `match` means the match/group of the RegExp to use for this argument.
+In this example the matched numbers are used as argument for "n", where "n" means how many lines to move down.
+To access the match of the first group, `match` has to be *1*.
+Counting starts at 1 and not 0 as this is parallel to how you access the groups in normal JS-RegExp-Exec-Results where 0 represents the entire part of the matched text.
+If there is no match, then the `defaultValue` will be used.

+## Using predicates ##

+In the same way you use predicates for commands you can use them for bindings:

+    :::js
+    {
+        "regex":    "([0-9]*)j",
+        "exec":     "vim moveDown",
+        "params": [
+            {
+                "name":     "n",
+                "match":    1,
+                "type":     "number",
+                "defaultValue":     1
+            }
+        ],
+        "predicates": {
+            "isCommandKey": false
+        }
+    },

+The predicate *isCommandKey* is set by the KeyboardManager.
+If the *symbolic name* is a combination of a command key (CTRL/ALT/META) + a key, then `isCommandKey` will be true, otherwise it's false.

+## Match the symbolic name and the buffer ##

+So far, we can match either the *keyboard buffer* or the *symbolic name*, but not both.
+If you want to detect the "return" key and use former typed numbers as argument, you can write:

+    :::js
+    {
+        "regex":    [ "([0-9]*)", "(j|down|return)" ],
+        "exec":     "vim moveDown",
+        "params": [
+            {
+                "name":     "n",
+                "match":    1,
+                "type":     "number",
+                "defaultValue":     1
+            }
+        ]
+    },

+The `regex` property is an array now.
+Internal, this is converted to

+    :::js
+    regex = [ "([0-9]*)", "(j|down|return)" ];

+    key = new RegExp("^" + regex[1] + "$");
+    regex = new RegExp(regex.join('') + "$");

+which means that the second element of the `regex` array has to match the *symbolic name* and the items in the array combined have to match the *keyboard buffer*.
+This way, you can make sure that the user has not typed "1", "r", "e", "t", "u", "r", "n" as individual characters which then matches the binding.
+The combination of of a `key` and `regex` property is not allowed.

+## Disallow matches ##

+Disallow matches is a way to tell the KeyboardManager to not use a binding if the `regex` property matches certain groups.

+    :::js
+    {
+        "regex":  [ "(meta_[0-9]*)*", "([0-9]+)" ],
+        "disallowMatches":  [ 1 ],
+        "exec": "insertText",
+        "params": [
+            {
+                "name": "text",
+                "match": 2,
+                "type": "text"
+            }
+        ],
+        "predicates": {
+            "isCommandKey": false
+        }
+    },

+Let's say the *keyboard buffer* looks like "meta_12".
+In this case, the RegExp will match the *buffer* and the first matched group will be "meta_1".
+But as we specified in the `disallowMatches` property that the first group is not allowed to match, this binding doesn't fit.

 ## Further reading ##

 To get more familiar with keymappings in Bespin, take a look at the files